coreos/quay-docs/guides/github-read-only.md

 reviewed: 2017-04-27T13:38:39-04:00
 ---

 GitHub-based build triggers are by default set up with read and write access to a user's source repositories.
-At this time GitHub does not provide a way to create webhooks without granting these permissions.
+At this time GitHub does not provide a way for us to create webhooks without granting these permissions.
+We are working with GitHub on enabling this functionality for Quay.io integrations.

 However, users can [revoke their granted GitHub read/write permissions](https://help.github.com/articles/keeping-your-ssh-keys-and-application-access-tokens-safe/) _after a trigger has been setup_ without breaking the Quay.io build trigger.